 Bárbara Arizti is Senior lecturer in English Literature at the Department of English and German Philology of the University of Zaragoza and a member of the research team “Contemporary Narrative in English”, funded by the Aragonese Government.
-After taking her degree she worked as a Spanish Assistant Teacher in York, UK.
+After taking her degree in English Philology, she worked as a Spanish Assistant Teacher in York, UK, for an academic year.
 In 1991, she obtained a competitive national scholarship to pursue her doctoral studies in Zaragoza and Norwich (School of English and American Studies, University of East Anglia).
 She was Research Fellow until the year 1994, in which she began teaching.
-She co-edited the journal Miscelánea: A Journal of English and American Studies between the years 2006 and 2013 (Literature, Film and Cultural Studies volumes) and has been the secretary of the department since 2016.
+Arizti co-edited the journal Miscelánea: A Journal of English and American Studies between the years 2006 and 2013 (Literature, Film and Cultural Studies volumes) and has been the secretary of the department since 2016.
 She is also a member of the University Research Institute for Employment, Digital Society and Sustainability (IEDIS-University of Zaragoza), founded in May 2021.